m3tac1ph4r/Notes/DSA_imp/Graphs/BFS/Minimum Jumps to Reach Home.md

 1. We will use queue to store the {number,state}.
 State will be of two types
 	1. **true - for forward**
 	2. **false -  for backward**
 2. And we will use set instead of visited array, because we can't make array of size more than 6000 .
-Because SET will take less space complexity and it will the node in O(1) TIME
+Because SET will take less space complexity and it will do operations in O(1) TIME

 ```C++